 How Does a Wound Heal?
-A Brief Guide November 15, 2021 – Posted in: Informative – Tags: how to heal a wound, piercing aftercare, saline solution, tips, wound heal
+A Brief Guide November 15, 2021 – Posted in: Informative, Piercing Advice – Tags: how to heal a wound, piercings aftercare, saline solution, tips, wound heal

 The process of piercing aftercare is designed to help your body along the path to healing.
 But, piercing aftercare can only be effective if you know why your body reacts the way it does and how it’s healing.

 The human body offers a pretty amazing system when it comes to healing a wound.
 The moment that it detects an injury, your body jumps into action to ensure its survival.
 Some of these symptoms—swelling, bleeding, and oozing clear liquids—seem alarming, but they occur in order to protect your body as it heals.

 Depending on your immune system, the size and location of the wound, and genetics, the specifics of the healing process can vary from person to person.
 Some wounds will take longer to heal than others, and certain disorders, such as hemophilia, prevent key portions of the healing process from occurring.

 Luckily, barring any major disorders, healthy bodies run like well-oiled machines, and you can count on a step-by-step healing process after any minor wound.